kh0pper/dsci-5330-assignment-4/README.md

 ## II.
 MANAGEMENT MODEL ANALYSIS

 Birkinshaw and Goddard (2009) define management model as "choices made by top executives regarding how they define objectives, motivate effort, coordinate activities and allocate resources" (p.
 82).
-They identify four dimensions, each with two polar approaches:

-1. Objectives
-2. Motivation
-3. Coordination
-4. Decision-Making
+Their framework identifies four critical dimensions along which management choices vary: how the organization manages objectives and goals, how it motivates individuals across the company, how it coordinates activities across functions and units, and how it makes decisions and allocates decision authority.

 ### Dimension 1: Managing Objectives — From Goal Setting to Obliquity